django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 * Press '`s`' for hints.

-* **Check your learning**: Send your JSFiddle link to your instructors or team members.
+* **Check your learning**: Send your JSFiddle link to your instructor or team members.

 Note:
 - To figure out exactly how to craft the GET URL, start by using _Inspect Element_ to modify the form so that it is `method=GET` on your own computer.